grifferz/ongoing-struggle/content/posts/2026/2026-08-24-dhcpv6-broken-in-d-i-for-tenplus-years/index.md

 interface, meaning that IPv6 connectivity is lost and never regained.
 This was reported in [bug #1072526] in 2024, which is still open today but does contain some manual workarounds.
-Without using one of those workarounds it is not possible to install Debian on an On an IPv6-only network that is managed by DHCP, not SLAAC.
+Without using one of those workarounds it is not possible to install Debian on an IPv6-only network that is managed by DHCP, with no SLAAC.

 [Debian Installer]: https://www.debian.org/devel/debian-installer/
 [bug #768188]: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=768188#100